symfony/symfony-docs/quick_tour/the_view.rst

 The View
 ========

+After reading the first part of this tutorial, you have decided that Symfony2 was worth another 10 minutes.
 In this second part, you will learn more about `Twig`_, the fast, flexible, and secure template engine for PHP.
 Twig makes your templates more readable and concise; it also makes them more friendly for web designers.

 Getting familiar with Twig
 --------------------------